twada/utf8ize-sourcemaps/README.md

 MOTIVATION
 ---------------------------------------

 Sourcemaps have mojibake problems.
-Unicode characters are broken in sourcemaps.
+Unicode characters are broken in sourcemaps with Chrome.

  * [a problem of '--debug' option](https://github.com/substack/node-browserify/issues/753)
  * [Unicode characters are broken in sourcemap.](https://github.com/substack/node-browserify/issues/893)